 The AAP award winning black and white photography presented in the All About Photo (AAP) Magazine issue #18 were created by artists representing 13 different countries.
-I am humbled and honored to be included in this group.
+I am honored to be included in this group.

 “Black and white images can be like remarkable poetry.
 Timeless, the black and white tonal scale has nuances that highlight its subjects and enhances the light for a sublime rendering.
 Its classical and often nostalgic feel contains true beauty, allowing for a stark clarity or reality of the subject to be seen and identified.
 As the Canadian photojournalist Ted Grant said, “When you photograph people in color, you photograph their clothes.
 But when you photograph people in black and white, you photograph their souls!””